Payday Loan Refunds – Everything You Need to Know

 You deserve to be treated fairly

-Remember, you’re not alone having used payday loans – and getting into financial difficulty is nothing to be embarrassed about, it happens to millions of people every year – and you should be dealt with fairly regardless of what you owe or who you owe it to.
+Remember, you’re not alone having used payday loans – millions of people every year struggle to pay what they owe – and you should be dealt with fairly regardless of what you owe or who you owe it to.

-Pursuing a complaint against a payday lender won’t have any impact on your credit rating or your ability to get loans or other financial products in the future.
-In fact, the action you take today might even help other people avoid dealing with unfair companies in the future.
+Pursuing a complaint against a payday lender won’t have any impact on your credit rating or credit record – it won’t affect your ability to get loans or other financial products in the future.
+In fact, the action you take today might even help other people avoid dealing with unfair companies in the future or being mis sold payday loan debts.